For the complete documentation index, see llms.txt. Markdown versions of all docs pages are available by appending .md to any docs URL.

 Welcome to the documentation for migrating from Ingress to Gateway API and kgateway.
 Migration is supported using the kgateway ingress2gateway tool, which is a fork of Kubernetes ingress2gateway with the following additional features:

-- Expanded Ingress NGINX Support: Converts a wide range of Ingress NGINX-specific annotations, e.g. session affinity, authentication, rate limiting, CORS, etc..
+- Expanded Ingress NGINX Support: Converts a wide range of Ingress NGINX-specific annotations, e.g. session affinity, authentication, rate limiting, CORS, TLS passthrough, service-upstream, and backend protocol hints.

-We plan to merge these features upstream to the Kubernetes ingress2gateway project.
+This upstream issue tracks merging these features into the Kubernetes ingress2gateway project.

 Prerequisites